broadinstitute/ml4h/model_zoo/DROID-RV/readme.md

 ## Inference Example

 This is a simple example script demonstrating how to load and run the DROID-RV and DROID-RVEF models.
 Model training and inference was performed using the code provided in the ML4H [model zoo](https://github.com/broadinstitute/ml4h/tree/master/model_zoo/DROID).
 The example below was adapted from the DROID inference code.
-It loads a sample video from the checked-in `test_data/` dataset (20 patients, echocardiogram videos of random noise, for demonstration purposes only) using the same loader the DROID recipes use, and prints predictions from both checkpoints.
+It loads a sample video from `test_data/` (containing random noise) and prints predictions from both DROID-RV and DROID-RVEF checkpoints.
+Inference takes <1 minute per sample to run on a CPU.

 Run docker image while mounting ml4h directory and run example inference script.